agentic-profile/agentic-profile-ai-provider/README.md

-# agentic-profile-ai-provider
+# Agentic Profile AI Provider Library

-Provides adapters for the common AI providers such as Google/Gemini, OpenAI, and Groq
+Provides adapters for the common AI providers such as Google/Gemini, OpenAI, and Groq.